alteryx/Automated-Manual-Comparison/Loan Repayment/readme.md

 1. `Manual Loan Repayment.ipynb`
 2. `Automated Loan Repayment.ipynb`
-3. `Featuretools and Dask.ipynb`
+3. `Featuretools on Dask.ipynb`
 4. `Semi-Automated Loan Repayment.ipynb`
 5. `Feature Selection.ipynb`
 6. `Results.ipynb`

 `utils.py` contains a number of useful helper functions and `random_search.py` in the `scripts` directory was used for the random search implementation.

 ### Data